alicenet/alicenet/docs/CONFIGURE.md

 # OPTIONAL: Only necessary if you plan to run a validator node.
 [validator]
-# Type of ellipt curve used to generate the AliceNet address.
-1: secp256 (same
+# Type of elliptic curve used to generate the AliceNet address.
+1: secp256k1 (same
 # as ethereum), 2: BN128
 rewardCurveSpec = 1
 # Address of the AliceNet account used to do transactions in the AliceNet